Martelli29/European_Electricity_Networks/README.md

         pip install networkx

-if you don’t have pip you can install them with the following command
+if you don’t have pip, you can install them with the following command
 line:

         sudo apt-get install pip